DevToolsGroup/simple-spel-shell/docs/reference/exceptions.md

 ## `ShellException`

 `org.devtoolsgroup.simplespelshell.ShellException extends RuntimeException` — a recoverable error.
-Not fatal by default: the loop catches it, prints its message, and continues.
+Not fatal by default: the REPL loop catches it, prints its message, and continues.

 | Constructor | `isPrintStackTrace()` |
 |---|---|